sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 ## Implement Rollback

-Imagine a change is made in git by the platform team and then rolled out to OpenShift via GitOps.
+Imagine a change is rolled out via git by the platform team and then synced with OpenShift.

 But, there is a problem!
-You can rollback to the previous revision (or commit) that is known to work.
+- You can rollback to the previous revision (or git commit) that is known to work!

-Make a change to the "vote-app-mysql-vm-all-in-one.yaml" file in your repo.
+Via Gitea, make a change to the "vote-app-mysql-vm-all-in-one.yaml" file in your repo.
 E.g. change the vote-app deployment `replicas` to "3", e.g. "replicas: 3".

 Commit the change, by entering "Changed replicas = 3" into the `Subject` line of the commit.